Asmiya-bytes/AI-powered-Applicant-Tracking-System/README.md

-# AI-powered-Applicant-Tracking-System
 An AI-powered Applicant Tracking System built with Streamlit and Python that automates resume screening by comparing candidate resumes with job descriptions using Natural Language Processing (NLP).
+The application extracts text from PDF resumes, calculates a relevance score using TF-IDF and Cosine Similarity, and helps recruiters identify the most suitable candidates quickly, reducing manual screening time and improving hiring efficiency.